SFe-Team-was-taken/SFeReferenceImplementation/ProgressReport.md

 Some of the numbers may be arbitrary.

-### Total progress: 25%
+### Total progress: 33%

 ### Section 5

 - [x] 5.1 File format extensions
     - SpessaSynth now accepts .sf4.
-- [ ] 5.2 RIFF-type format structures: 80% complete
+- [x] 5.2 RIFF-type format structures
-    - Recognises RIFX and gives an error due to not full support.
-    - Should now be able to read RIFX chunks (big-endian).
-    - Writing RIFX not yet supported, but RIFX not used very much at all?
     - Handles ds64 properly when using a RIFF64-specific chunk load function.
-    - Todo: merge RIFF/RIFF64/RIFX/RIFD functions into one function
+    - Todo: merge RIFF/RIFF64/RIFD functions into one function
-- [ ] 5.3 Chunk header types: 40% complete
+- [ ] 5.3 Chunk header types: 90% complete
-    - Detects `sfen` header and gives warning ("stub"), because 64-bit headers aren't yet supported.
+    - Detects `sfen` header and gives warning ("stub").
     - Can read structure of 64-bit static but not yet tested with large >4GB files, should work?
-    - RIFX not immediately supported
 - [ ] 5.5.4 String encoding: Not started
     - UTF-8 is not usable in `ICMT`.
     - Need to make UTF-8 decoder.